 The History of Mantras

 Mantras are on the most ancient mind-body practices.
-Although mantras have been around for over 3,000 years, they were not fully discovered until the last 150 years.
+They have been around for over 3,000 years but were not fully discovered until the last 150 years.
 This is because a good portion of the mantras were written in the ancient Hindu language of Sanskrit and kept private to preserve their quality.
 Although Sanskrit is not spoken today, it is very much kept alive through the practice of mantras.

 Sanskrit mantras were designed as a tool for healing and spiritual growth.
 They were used to increase abundance, prosperity, strength, protection, fortitude, and love.
 Thousands of mantras have been recorded throughout history.
 You can think of Sanskrit mantras as being similar to an eternal flame.
 When you recite a Sanskrit mantra, you are not only tapping into the energy of the words but also the level of consciousness that was put into the words by those who repeated it before you.